-One of the things that differentiates the family room from the typical living room is the fact that the first one is more casual and comfy as opposed to a more formal approach used for the latter.
+One of the things that differentiate the family room from the typical living room is the fact that the first one is more casual and comfy as opposed to a more formal approach used for the latter.
 Comfort is given by a variety of elements such as the throw pillows, cushions, textures, colors, fabrics or simply the way everything is organized.

 Tie the spaces together.

 If you have an open floor plan that also includes the kitchen for example, tie all the spaces together for a more inviting and welcoming feel.
-For example, pick an accent piece of furniture to connect two spaces, like the armchairs does here.
+For example, pick an accent piece of furniture to connect two spaces, like the armchairs do here.